Two Trekkers Walking to Dingboche Village, Everest Base Camp Trek

 23. Bring your camera

-Obviously you want to capture some of the beauty and special moments of the trek.
-So don’t forget your camera.
-But even better is assigning one person in your trekking group to take pics.
-There’s no need for five cameras to emerge when you spot a duiker in the clearing - why not let the most skilled photographer among you capture the sight, and the rest of you just stay present in the moment?
+Our advice is to consider assigning one person in your trekking group to take pics.
+There’s no need for five cameras to emerge when you spot a duiker in the clearing – why not let the most skilled photographer among you capture the sight and share it with you later, allowing the rest of you just stay present in the moment?
+(We offer similar tips in Mindful travel: 14 ways to have a more meaningful trip.)

 Man on trek taking photo